CIMES-USNA-UMA/CardioRVAR/README.md

 ## Shiny application

-There is a complementary shinny application available for this package.
+There is a complementary shiny application available for this package.
 To access it, you can either install it and access it using the following commands (you may need to install package *shiny* separately):

 ```ruby